Restoring South Georgia for its endemic and native species

 The impact of rodents on South Georgia

 The arrival of rats and other rodents on South Georgia as stowaways on sealing and whaling ships had a catastrophic effect on the island’s native bird populations.
 Rats eat the eggs and chicks of many ground-nesting bird species.
-As a result, the main island has been all but abandoned by the storm petrels, prions, diving petrels and blue petrels that once nested there.
+As a result, the main island had been all but abandoned by the storm petrels, prions, diving petrels and blue petrels that once nested there.

-The future of the SGHT Habitat Restoration Project
+Future of the SGHT Habitat Restoration Project